Queuecumber/m3l/README.md

 * WandB for experiment tracking and lifecycle management (can be replaced by any logger pytorch-lightning supports)
 * torchhub for pretrained weights

-By recommending we mean that code that is part of the project will be designed to use these librarie.
+By recommending we mean that code that is part of the project will be designed to use these libraries.
 Although it should not crash if presented with an alternative, it may not work completely.
-End-user model/dataset code that uses alternative libraries with M3L used to do the training/evaluations should work as expected.
+End-user model/dataset code that uses alternative libraries (with M3L used to do the training/evaluations) should work as expected.

 ## Long Term Goals